Here's what you need to know:

 - Chrome release calendar

-Yo soy Adriana Jara, and as soon as Chrome 115 is released, I'll be right here to tell you what's new in Chrome!
+Yo soy Adriana Jara, our team wishes you happy holidays and as soon as Chrome 121 is released, I'll be right here to tell you what's new in Chrome!